IGNF/Borea/README_opk_control.md

 The command for adding a geoid is -y, where you can enter the paths to the various geoids.
 If the file is stored in pyproj's native folder (pyproj.datadir.get_data_dir(), *usr/share/proj* or *env_name_folder/lib/python3.10/site-packages/pyproj/proj_dir/share/proj*) the file name is sufficient pyproj will find it on its own.
 Geoids file can be found on pyproj's github (https://github.com/OSGeo/PROJ-data).

-You can contribute by putting your structure in the *projection_list.json* file in *./resources/*.

 ### Detail for process